AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 ### Following Links in Python

-Use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.
+The goal is to use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.\
+The web pages tweak the height between the links and hide the page after a few seconds to make it difficult for you to do the assignment without writing a Python program.

 ### Data Files

->Sample problem: Start at http://py4e-data.dr-chuck.net/known_by_Fikret.html \
+>Sample data: Start at http://py4e-data.dr-chuck.net/known_by_Fikret.html \
 Find the link at position **3** (the first name is 1).
 Follow that link.
 Repeat this process **4** times.
 The answer is the last name that you retrieve.\
 Sequence of names: Fikret Montgomery Mhairade Butchi Anayah\
 Last name in sequence: Anayah\
-Actual problem: Start at: http://py4e-data.dr-chuck.net/known_by_Jonatan.html \
+Actual data: Start at: http://py4e-data.dr-chuck.net/known_by_Jonatan.html \
 Find the link at position **18** (the first name is 1).
 Follow that link.
 Repeat this process **7** times.
 The answer is the last name that you retrieve.\
 Hint: The first character of the name of the last page that you will load is: I

-_**Strategy**_

-The web pages tweak the height between the links and hide the page after a few seconds to make it difficult for you to do the assignment without writing a Python program.
-But frankly with a little effort and patience you can overcome these attempts to make it a little harder to complete the assignment without writing a Python program.
-But that is not the point.
-The point is to write a clever Python program to solve the program.

-_**Sample execution**_
+### Sample Execution Logic

 > $ python3 solution.py\
 Enter URL: http://py4e-data.dr-chuck.net/known_by_Fikret.html \